rusty-octopus/rfid_media_player/rfid_reader/Readme.md

   * Gerard Meszaros<http://xunitpatterns.com> generalized this notion to idea of a Humble Object - any object that is difficult to test should have minimal behavior."
   * [Test double](https://martinfowler.com/bliki/TestDouble.html)
 * Reconsider Implementation of Drop, seem unsafe since it can panic
+  * Add deinit to RfidReader as well
+  * Catch sigterm and call deinit
+  * This means drop and deinit exists
 * Use less allocations?
 * Fix Error
   * One global Error Type (besides Neuftech internal errors)